-The New York State Young Democrats shall be duly represented at each convention of the Young Democrats of America by a delegation of members, the chairperson of which shall be the President or his/her designee.
+The New York State Young Democrats shall be duly represented at each convention of the Young Democrats of America by a delegation of members, the chairperson of which shall be the President or their designee.

 Section 9.
 YDA Convention Delegation.